© DB AG / Faruk Hosseini

 Get to your destination with renewable power

-Deutsche Bahn has set itself an ambitious goal: by 2040, DB aims to be climate neutral and reduce its greenhouse gas emissions across the entire value chain to net zero.
-Since early 2018, passengers on all electrified routes in DB Fernverkehr's ICE, IC, and EC trains within Germany have been traveling on 100 percent renewable power.
+Deutsche Bahn has set itself an ambitious goal: by 2040, DB aims to be climate neutral and reduce its greenhouse gas emissions to net zero across the entire value chain.
+Since the beginning of 2018, passengers on all electrified routes in DB Fernverkehr's ICE, IC, and EC trains within Germany have been traveling on 100 percent renewable power.
 The origin of the electricity from renewable energy sources is certified annually by TÜV SÜD.
 This makes Deutsche Bahn one of the largest consumers of renewable power in Germany.

 Renewable energies account for 69.8 percent of DB's traction power mix (as of 2024).
 The aim is to increase this to 80 percent renewable energy by 2030 – and to 100 percent by 2038.

-Passengers are also traveling in an environmentally friendly way on local transport.
-Whether on the Hamburg S-Bahn, on electrified regional lines in the southern German state of Baden-Württemberg, or on regional and local transport in Schleswig Holstein, where rail transport is powered by electricity: Here, Deutsche Bahn customers are already traveling using renewable energy.
+Passengers can also travel in an environmentally friendly way on local transport.
+Whether on the Hamburg S-Bahn, on electrified regional lines in Baden-Württemberg or on regional and local transport in Schleswig Holstein, as long as rail transport is operated in electric traction: Here, Deutsche Bahn customers are already traveling with renewable energy.